 There are several varieties in cultivation.
-Agapanthus Peter Pan is a popular dwarf variety, but perhaps the best known and most practical one for general use is Agapanthus africanus which sends up three-foot spikes of blue.
+Agapanthus Peter Pan is a popular dwarf variety.
+Still, perhaps the best-known and most practical one for general use is Agapanthus africanus which sends up three-foot spikes of blue.

 Brodiaea, Triplet Lily, California Hyacinth

 These lovely little West Coast natives are too infrequently seen in our Eastern and Southern gardens.